Part of this route will be closed until summer 2020 - read more

 This undulating walk along footpaths, byways and quiet lanes taking in woodland, rivers, and open spaces involves a lot of up and down with a total elevation gain of almost 400ft.
 There are refreshment opportunities both on and slightly off the route at Little Berkhamsted, Essendon and West End.

-- Turn right at this point and head south following this byway (Essendon BOAT 14) downhill and then uphill until you reach the top of a hill where you will see a sign on the left with a yellow arrow pointing to a footpath and a kissing gate.
-Go through this gate and continue, following the path.
+- Turn right at this point and head south following this byway (Essendon BOAT 14) downhill and then uphill until you reach the top of a hill where you will see a sign on the left with a yellow arrow pointing to a footpath and a gate.

-- Continue along this path as it leads through woods to an open field.
+- Go through this gate and continue heading south-east following the footpath (Essendon Footpath 16) as it leads to an open field.
 Continue with the hedge on your left and the open field on your right.
 In autumn and winter you can see Camfield Place, the estate of the late Barbara Cartland, through the trees.
 The path eventually leads down to a footbridge over the river.
 If you are lucky, you might see a heron at this point.

 - Cross the bridge and continue straight ahead heading east through the woods.
 Keeping the stream on your left, continue straight along an old byway.
 As you continue the stream on your left cuts through sand banks.
 Look out for flashes of blue at this point, because this is kingfisher country.
 As the path climbs through the woods you will eventually reach a point where two footpaths cross.
-To your left, the path drops down to a footbridge across the river, however your way is straight ahead as the path continues to climb slightly, and then drop down to another footbridge across the river.
+To your left, the path drops down to a footbridge across the river, don't take this path.
+Your way is straight ahead as the path continues to climb slightly, and then drop down to another footbridge across the river.

 - Cross the small footbridge and climb some wooden stairs cut into the bank until you reach some more steps leading to the B158.

 - Your next path is directly opposite.
 Take care crossing the B158, because it can be busy at times.
 Enter the footpath on the opposite side (still Essendon Footpath 16), signposted Berkhamsted Lane ¾ miles.
 Continue heading east along this fenced path with a field on your right and a hedge on your left.
 Take care through a patch of nettles.
 The path veers right until you reach a bungalow on your right and the path opens into Cucumber Lane.

-- Cross Cucumber Lane and head down Berkhamsted Lane opposite.
+- Cross Cucumber Lane and head north-east down Berkhamsted Lane opposite.
 Unfortunately, this part of the walk requires almost a mile of lane walking, however the lane is pleasant and we met one car and two horses only.

 - Pass the cottage, keeping the cottage to your left, and follow the yellow arrowed sign posts up the track (Essendon Bridleway 4) through the golf club.

 - The path leads to a wooden-faced building.
 At this point turn right, keeping the wooden building on your left and a series of water features on your right.
 Continue round the building following the yellow arrows.
 The path climbs uphill and crosses a fairway.
 Watch out for golfers teeing off to your left.
 Cross the fairway and, at a point where a golf club path turns right, continue straight ahead, leaving the golf course and walking past a white gate and into the woods.
+This footpath eventually leads to School Lane, Essendon.

-- This footpath eventually leads to School Lane, Essendon.
-Turn left on School Lane and then turn left again at the junction with the B158.
+- Turn left on School Lane and then turn left again at the junction with the B158.

 - The path now drops downhill with a hedge on your left and a field on your right.
-After a few yards you will see a sign and kissing gate on the right, ignore these and all other paths off as your way is straight and downhill through the woodland.
+After a few yards you will see a sign and gate on the right, ignore these and all other paths off as your way is straight and downhill through the woodland.
 Near the bottom of the hill this path becomes fairly steep and care is needed as it weaves down in a zig-zag until it reaches the valley bottom and a small wooden footbridge crossing the stream.

-- Cross the bridge and keep going straight through another kissing gate and then straight on up the hill with fields on either side.
+- Cross the bridge and keep going straight through another gate and then straight on up the hill with fields on either side.